Opel Insignia: Second generation (Z18; 2017)

-First leaked on public in December 2016, and finally Insignia had its public debut at the International Motor Fair in Belgrade in March 2017.
-The design took design cues from the 2013 Opel Monza Concept.
-From this point, the traditional four door notchback saloon version was officially removed.
+First leaked to the public in December 2016, the Insignia had its public debut at the International Motor Fair in Belgrade in March 2017.
+The design took cues from the 2013 Opel Monza Concept.
+From this point, the traditional four-door notchback saloon version was officially removed from the lineup.
 The vehicle was officially revealed on 26 June 2017.

 The car is based on a moderately updated version of Epsilon II platform and was wholly developed by General Motors.
-After the sale of Opel to PSA Group and later Stellantis, it is continued to be produced under license.
+After the sale of Opel to PSA Group, later Stellantis, it is continued to be produced under license.

-Opel dropped the OPC designation for its performance Insignia, instead reverting to their older GSi nameplate, last seen on the third generation Opel Vectra.
+Opel dropped the OPC designation for its performance Insignia, instead reverting to their older GSi nameplate, last seen on the second generation Opel Vectra.
 The GSi nameplate also replaces VXR, on the Vauxhall version of the Insignia.
 This version of the Insignia is badged as the Holden Commodore ZB in Australia and New Zealand, and as the sixth generation Buick Regal in the Americas and Asia.

 After a 2020 facelift, only the 2-liter four-cylinder petrol engine remained available in Europe, while a new 1.5-liter three-cylinder and a 2.0-liter four cylinder diesel replaced the earlier 1.6 and 2.0.
-The new diesel engines share their dimensions with the new Duramax inline-six diesel engine, used in the Chevrolet Silverado and Suburban.

 In 2022, Vauxhall discontinued the Insignia from their model range as the result of the brand would moving towards a fully electric lineup and the decline of the D-segment in Europe which also lead to the discontinuation of the Ford Mondeo and the saloon version of the Volkswagen Passat.

 Opel also ended production of the Opel Insignia in 2022.
-PSA later reverted course and said that the Insignia nameplate will be resurrected as a Crossover SUV in 2024 for both Opel and Vauxhall brands.
+PSA later reversed course and said that the Insignia nameplate will be resurrected as a crossover SUV in 2024 for both Opel and Vauxhall brands; though this never came to fruition.

-Under Stellantis' corporate umbrella, the DS 9 now covers the D/E segments in Europe.
+Under Stellantis' corporate umbrella, the Citroën C5 X and the DS 9 now cover the D/E segments in Europe.